tkent198/modRSW_EnKF/README.md

 python run_modRSW.py
 ```

 First, the initial conditon is generated and a figure saved in  ```cwd/test_model```.
-Then the integration starts and figures are saved in  ```cwd/test_model``` at the given times.
+Then the integration starts and figures and simulation data are saved in  ```cwd/test_model``` at the given times.
 This should be clear from the text that is printed to the terminal.
 When ```tmax``` is reached, the integration stops and a summary of the simulation is printed to the terminal.

 Once complete, check the saved figures: go to the directory ```test_model``` and open the figures and compare with the below figure.